pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       command.
 These are NOT retained after the command is executed.

     Options:
-      --help  Show this message and exit.
+      -h, --help  Show this message and exit.

     Commands:
-      associators   Get associated instances or names.
-      count         Get instance count for classes.
-      create        Create an instance of classname.
+      associators   Get the associated instances or instance... count         Get number of instances for each class in... create        Create an instance of classname.
-      delete        Delete a single instance defined by... enumerate     Enumerate instances or names of classname. get           Get a single CIMInstance.
+      delete        Delete a single instance defined by... enumerate     Enumerate instances or instance names from... get           Get a single CIMInstance.
-      invokemethod  Invoke the method defined by instancename and... query         Execute the query defined by the query... references    Get the reference instances or names.
+      invokemethod  Invoke the method defined by instancename and... query         Execute the query defined by the query... references    Get the reference instances or instance...

 .. _`pywbemcli instance associators --help`: